Interoperability of Technologies in Public Transport through an Open IT Architecture

-The ITxPT standard solves all these typical problems in buses and trains with the help of integrated systems.
-The basis of integrated systems is interoperability between systems operating on a common IP network.
+ITxPT is a standard that solves all these typical problems in buses and trains with the help of integrated systems.
+Integrated systems are based on interoperability between systems operating on a common IP network.

 Compliance with ITxPT standards is becoming a common requirement in public tenders.
-Some transport authorities and operators are already using ITxPT as the basis for tenders for IT components to ensure that vehicles and IT systems are compatible with each other.
+Some transport authorities and operators already use ITxPT as the basis for tenders for IT components to ensure that vehicles and IT systems are compatible with each other.

-With its specifications for an open IT architecture for communication in vehicles and between vehicles and the back office, ITxPT is laying the foundation for a paradigm shift.
-ITxPT is neither a system nor a software.
-It is simply a set of rules for data exchange; a common language with provisions for data formats and protocols for transmitting the data.
-The ITxPT specifications do not constrain IT.
-They simply provide a framework for designing hardware and software so that modules can be integrated into a coherent architecture.
+ITxPT lays the foundation for a paradigm shift with its specifications for an open IT architecture for communication within vehicles and between vehicles and the back office.
+ITxPT is not a system or software, but a set of rules for data exchange.
+It provides a common language with provisions for data formats and protocols for transmitting the data, giving a framework for designing hardware and software to integrate modules into a coherent architecture.